 Natasha is a former Board Member of the Information Technology Industry Council and member of the European Commission’s Payment Systems Markets Expert Group.
 She also served two terms on the European Securities and Markets Authority’s (ESMA) Post Trade Standing Committee.

-Natasha has also been a member of the Financial Services Consumer Panel since June 2020.
+Natasha has also been a member of the Financial Services Consumer Panel since June 2020 and she sits on the Bank of England and HM Treasury’s CBDC Engagement Forum.